-Taken at face value, those lyrics directly greet the audience and express appreciation not just that the crowd decided to come to a Phish show but for their very existence on this Earth.
+Taken at face value, those lyrics directly greet the audience and express appreciation not just that the crowd decided to come to a Phish show, but for their very existence on this Earth.
 Phish is happy we exist; they're happy we're at the show; and they're especially happy we love them right back, however weird they might be.
 Intentional or not, the lyrics also offer some sophisticated linguistic playfulness.
-The consonants ‘l’ and ‘r’ both belong to the family of phonemes called “glides.”
 The first line of the song –”And we’re glad glad glad that you’re alive” – features a consonant pairing of ‘r’ followed by ‘l’.
 The second line – “And we’re glad glad glad that you’ll arrive” – features a double-‘l’ followed by a double-‘r’.
-And the verse's final line emphasizes the transformation of one glide into another: “And we’re glad glad glad that you’re a glide.”
+And the verse's final line emphasizes the transformation of one sound into another: “And we’re glad glad glad that you’re a glide.”

 Much like “YEM” and its trampolines, “Glide” was accompanied by exercise glider antics at 1993 shows.
 Supposedly, the band ordered the gliders from a TV infomercial one night in a motel on tour.
 Although amusing (at least to the band), the gliders didn't offer a lot in terms of visual dynamics, particularly from the cheap seats of larger venues, and so haven’t been seen since ’93.
 Being a relatively concise composed tune, "Glide" tends not to vary much from one performance to another.
 Many versions contain a long pause before the tune's final note – check out 5/22/94, where the band pretends to fall asleep (complete with snoring) during the pause, before Trey eventually announces that "this number is called 'Whoomp, There It Is'."

-Maybe the memories of Coventry made the band reluctant to revive "Glide" too soon after their return in 2009, but, happily, the song did finally resurface on 12/4/09, the closing night of Phish's triumphant three-show return to Madison Square Garden.
+Of course, Phish eventually made its way back against long odds, and “Glide” did too.
+Maybe the memories of Coventry made the band reluctant to revive "Glide" too soon after their return in 2009, but, happily, the song did finally resurface on 12/4/09, the closing night of Phish's triumphant three-night return to Madison Square Garden.
 No scientific poll was conducted, but most attendees agreed: it was nice to spend a few minutes with an old friend without having to worry it would be the last time we ever saw her.

 You must be logged in to leave a comment!